Crime in the Czech Republic

 Crime in the Czech Republic is combated by the Czech Police and other agencies.

 Crime by type

 Murder

 In 2012, the Czech Republic had a murder rate of 1.0 per 100,000 population.
 There were a total of 105 murders in the Czech Republic in 2012.

 Corruption

-Political corruption (especially bribery) and theft are one of the most severe issues in the Czech Republic.
+Political corruption (especially bribery) and theft are some of the most severe issues in the Czech Republic.
 Group of States Against Corruption mainly criticises the lack of pro-active monitoring of the financing and states that an effective supervisory mechanism is missing.

 A survey of Transparency International in 2009 showed that fewer than 1 in 10 respondents find the anti-corruption efforts of their government effective.
 In 2010, 44% of people answered that the corruption increased.

 Terror attacks

+In 2014, 2 explosions destroyed 2 munition warehouses in Vrbětice, killing 2 people.
+Originally left unsolved, the explosions were revealed in 2021 to have been committed by the Russian secret service.